iantar1/Philosophers/README.md

 	Multithreading is used to improve the performance of a program.

 	Multithreading is a common technique used in modern software development to increase performance and responsiveness of applications, especially those that involve I/O operations or long-running tasks that can be split into smaller pieces.

+II.bonus part:

+	* **WHAAT IS SEMAPHORE**:

+		A semaphore is an integer variable, shared among multiple processes.
+The main aim of using a semaphore is process synchronization and access control for a common resource in a concurrent environment.